MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-details-errors.md

 ---
 <!-- markdownlint-disable no-inline-html -->

-# View Connection Details and Errors for Microsoft Search
+# View connection details and errors

 To access and manage your connectors, you must be designated as a search administrator for your tenant.
 Contact your tenant administrator to provision you for the search administrator role.